tcluri/tcluri.github.io/content/posts/org-doomemacs-hugo.md

 ## Hugo {#hugo}

 Hugo is a static site generator written in Go.
 Hugo is great and everyone should use it.
-Let's get it installed on our machine using commandline, this way we get to use the latest version and upgrade later on if needed.
-Before we do that we need to have the Go programming language installed.
+Let's get it installed on our machine using commandline, this way we get to use the latest version and upgrade later on if needed
+{{% sidenote %}}
+This depends on if the theme you choose also supports the latest Hugo version.
+See under "Get Hugo"
+{{% /sidenote %}} .
+But before we do that we need to have the Go programming language installed.

 ### Installing Golang {#installing-golang}

 Go to the install [page](https://go.dev/doc/install) and follow the instructions, they are clear and make sure you have added `/usr/local/go/bin` to the PATH environment variable.
 Confirm it is installed using `go version` in your terminal, the version should be `1.20` or greater since Hugo requires this.

 ### Get Hugo {#get-hugo}